rwblickhan/astro-rwblickhan.org/src/content/misc/pattern-language.md

 - _The Secret of Our Success: How Culture is Driving Human Evolution, Domesticating Our Species, and Making Us Smarter_, Joseph Henrich
 - _Giving Up the Gun: Japan’s Reversion to the Sword, 1543-1879_, Noel Perrin
+- ["Is Cultural Change a Darwinian Process?
+No."](https://culture.ghost.io/is-cultural-change-a-darwinian-process-no/), W. David Marx (for a contrary take)

 ### Details